mech/Learning-Notes/FrontEnd/JavaScript/React/GraphQL.md

 ## What's Wrong with REST

+REST only contains the notion of resource - there is no notion of fields that you could use to restrict the response to only the details you need.

+REST has resources and sub-resources.
+Most of the time, you need to fetch additional requests just to get the sub-resources.

 * Fetching complicated object graphs (i.e. associations) get unwieldy quick
 * REST's reliance on URL forces the use of incongruent query params to dynamically interact with resources
 * Alternative is to keep resources simple and force multiple HTTP requests which lead to poor performance and over-fetching